wiorca/docker-windscribe-mono/README.md

 A docker image with the latest version of mono and windscribe installed.

+## Deprecated

+I do plan to keep updating this, but I would recommend using other images with the base docker-windscribe client instead.
+You can then use the network of the windscribe container.

+--net=container:[docker-windscribe-continer-name]

 ## About the image

 Windscribe docker container that provides mono packages.